 Who we are

-Magnetite Mines (ASX:MGT) is an ASX-listed iron ore company focused on the development of magnetite iron ore resources in the highly-prospective Braemar iron region of South Australia.
-The Company has a total mineral resource of 5.7 billion tonnes of iron ore123 located 240km from Adelaide – 100% owned by Magnetite Mines.
+Magnetite Mines is an ASX-listed iron ore company focused on the development of magnetite iron ore resources in the highly-prospective Braemar iron region of South Australia.
+The Company has a total mineral resource of 5.7 billion tonnes of iron ore 123 located 240km from Adelaide – 100% owned by Magnetite Mines.

 Within these tenements, our flagship Razorback Iron Ore Project is the current focus.
-To give you a sense of perspective, our stage 1 development plans for Razorback focus on just 8% of that resource, which is based entirely off our declared maiden Probable Ore Reserve of some 473 million tonnes.
+To give you a sense of perspective, our 2021 PFS for Razorback focused on just 8% of that resource, which is based entirely off our declared maiden Probable Ore Reserve of some 473 million tonnes.

 The Project will produce a premium high-grade iron ore concentrate at about 68% iron.
 We believe as general iron ore grades decline and steel mills face increasing pressure to decarbonise, the premium Razorback product will be in high demand.